-- Audit Committee The principal purpose of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities regarding the integrity of the Company's financial statements and related accounting, financial reporting and audit processes, internal accounting and financial control systems and procedures, disclosure controls and procedures, the qualification and performance of the Company's independent auditors, and the Company's risk management strategies; and compliance by the Company with applicable legal requirements relating thereto.
-The Audit Committee is comprised of Ajay Sabherwal (Chair), Terence (Tad) Flynn and Rob Wonnacott. - Reserves Committee The principal purpose of the Reserves Committee is to assist the Board of Directors in fulfilling its oversight responsibilities regarding assessment of the Company's reserves data and/or resources data and compliance by the Company with applicable legal requirements relating thereto (including with respect to public disclosure of information concerning the Company's reserves data and/or resources data).
-The Reserves Committee is comprised of Derek Petrie (Chair), Rob Wonnacott and Ajay Sabherwal.
-Mr. Wonnacott served as Chair of the Reserves Committee until March 29, 2018, when Mr. Petrie was designated Chair. - Compensation Committee The principal purpose of the Compensation Committee is to assist the Board of Directors in establishing and administering the Company's executive compensation program and otherwise fulfilling its responsibilities regarding executive appointment, evaluation and compensation matters.
-The Compensation Committee is comprised of Rob Wonnacott (Chair), Terence (Tad) Flynn and Derek Petrie.
-Mr. David Fitzpatrick, who was an independent director of the Company prior to his retirement on January 1, 2018, served as Chair of the Compensation Committee through 2017. - Nominating and Corporate Governance Committee The principal purpose of the Nominating and Corporate Governance Committee is to assist the Board of Directors in developing the Company's approach to corporate governance and adopting and implementing governance principles and guidelines for the Company, and in considering nomination, composition and compensation matters regarding the Board of Directors and its committees.
+• Audit Committee - The principal purpose of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities regarding the integrity of the Company's financial statements and related accounting, financial reporting and audit processes, internal accounting and financial control systems and procedures, disclosure controls and procedures, the qualification and performance of the Company's independent auditors, and the Company's risk management strategies; and compliance by the Company with applicable legal requirements relating thereto.
+The Audit Committee is comprised of Ajay Sabherwal (Chair), Terence (Tad) Flynn and Rob Wonnacott.

+- Reserves Committee The principal purpose of the Reserves Committee is to assist the Board of Directors in fulfilling its oversight responsibilities regarding assessment of the Company's reserves data and/or resources data and compliance by the Company with applicable legal requirements relating thereto (including with respect to public disclosure of information concerning the Company's reserves data and/or resources data).
+The Reserves Committee is comprised of Derek Petrie (Chair), William Roach, Rob Wonnacott and Ajay Sabherwal.
+Mr. Wonnacott served as Chair of the Reserves Committee until March 29, 2018, when Mr. Petrie was designated Chair.
+Dr. Roach joined the Reserves Committee upon becoming a director of the Company effective November 21, 2018. - Compensation Committee The principal purpose of the Compensation Committee is to assist the Board of Directors in establishing and administering the Company's executive compensation program and otherwise fulfilling its responsibilities regarding executive appointment, evaluation and compensation matters.
+The Compensation Committee is comprised of Rob Wonnacott (Chair), Terence (Tad) Flynn, Derek Petrie and William Roach.
+Dr. Roach was appointed to the Compensation Committee effective March 28, 2019. - Nominating and Corporate Governance Committee The principal purpose of the Nominating and Corporate Governance Committee is to assist the Board of Directors in developing the Company's approach to corporate governance and adopting and implementing governance principles and guidelines for the Company, and in considering nomination, composition and compensation matters regarding the Board of Directors and its committees.
 The Nominating and Corporate Governance Committee is comprised of Terence (Tad) Flynn (Chair), Derek Petrie and Ajay Sabherwal.